darktable-org/dtdocs/content/darkroom/organization/module-groups.md

 This preset provides a minimal set of modules targeted as a starting point for beginners.
 It is suggested that beginners start by copying this minimal preset, and add to it as they gain experience with other modules.

 ![module-group-basic-icon](./manage-module-layouts/module-group-basic-icon.png#icon) base modules
-: A basic set of modules to adjust the cropping/orientation, adjust the exposure, and apply a basic tone mapping via base curve or basic adjustments.
+: A basic set of modules to adjust the cropping/orientation, adjust the exposure, and apply a basic tone mapping.

 ![module-group-grading-icon](./manage-module-layouts/module-group-grading-icon.png#icon) grading modules
 : Modules dealing with creative tone and color grading.